godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 When creating really complex animations and inserting lots of keyframes, editing the individual keyframe curves for each can become an endless task.
-For this, the Animation Editor has a small menu where changing all the curves is easy.
-Just select every single keyframe and (generally) apply the "Out-In" transition curve to smooth the animation:
+For this, the Animation Editor has a small menu where changing animation curves is easy.
+First select the appropriate keys.
+Next click on the pencil icon in the bottom right of the animation panel, this will open the transition editor.
+Now click on one of the curve options most appropriate for your animation.

 .. image:: img/tuto_cutout24.png